 The mass-energy density of the spherical body is given as where MR is the mass and V is the volume of the spherical body.

 In the case of the proton, the mass-energy (also called the holographic mass) in terms of Planck mass is calculated as , where R is calculated by dividing the content of PSU in the proton volume Vp, by the volume of a PSU, Vls.
 This quantity tells us how many PSUs can fill in the volume of the proton, as seen in the Figure below.

 This resulting holographic mass can be considered equivalent to the mass of the observable universe estimated by standard cosmological approaches.
 For instance, the Eddington number (the number that estimates the number of protons in the universe) multiplied by the mass of the proton gives the mass of the universe:

-Since these values of the mass of the observable universe are just approximations, we will consider the mass of the observable universe to be the mass-energy or holographic mass of the proton MR.
+Because both values for the mass of the observable universe are of the same order of magnitude, and since the Eddington number is just an approximation, we will consider the mass of the observable universe to be the mass-energy or holographic mass of the proton MR.